 - Docēre: “to teach”

-So, how would a governing body try to regulate a word that’s used in the wrong way by most people?
+So, how on Earth would a governing body regulate a word that’s commonly used in the wrong context?
+It’d be like herding cats.

 - Candy Engineer

 - Popcorn Engineer